ZF4444/MMAL-Net/README.md

 # TBMSL-Net

-This is a PyTorch implementation of the paper "Three-branch and Mutil-scale learning for Fine-grained Image Recognition (TBMSL-Net)" (Fan Zhang, Guisheng Zhai, Meng Li, Yizhao Liu).
+This is a PyTorch implementation of the paper ["Three-branch and Mutil-scale learning for Fine-grained Image Recognition (TBMSL-Net)"](https://arxiv.org/abs/2003.09150) (Fan Zhang, Guisheng Zhai, Meng Li, Yizhao Liu).
+Welcome to discuss with us in issues!

 ![avatar](./network.png)